-Recommendation:
+Recommendation: 1.
+That the information be received.

-- 1. That the information be received. - 2.
-That the Council continues to lobby Central Government regarding: - (a) Lack of adequate funding to support Out of School Programmes. - (b) The lack of co-ordinated approach by Government towards Out of School Programmes. - (c) Greater recognition of the contribution that Out of School Programmes make to the economy by Central Government.
+- 2. That the Council continue to lobby Central Government regarding: - (a) Lack of adequate funding to support Out of School Programmes. - (b) The lack of co-ordinated approach by Government towards Out of School Programmes. - (c) Greater recognition by Central Government of the contribution that Out of School Programmes make to the economy. - (d) The need to simplify the administrative arrangements regarding funding for Out of School programmes.